Carrizozo, New Mexico: it's just two hours away

 Another unfortunate bit of Carrizozo trivia is that it was the first major town located downwind from the infamous nuclear bomb test that took place at White Sands Missile Range’s Trinity Site on July 16, 1945.
 As a result, Carrizozo received some of the mushroom cloud fallout, contaminating the surrounding area, including one of Carrizozo’s water sources, Bonito Lake.

-With the arrival of automobiles in the 1950s, passenger trains became less popular and Carrizozo’s population started to decline.
-The last passenger train passed through Carrizozo in 1968.
-This caused the Carrizozo’s population to drop to its current number of around 1,200 people.
+With the rise of automobiles in the 1950s, passenger rail declined and Carrizozo’s population followed.
+The last passenger train passed through town in 1968, and the population eventually settled to where it is today.

-I actually have 6 suggestions, but “top 6 things to do” sounds a bit strange so consider one as a bonus.
-Some of the standout attractions in Carrizozo include the Valley of Fires Recreation Area, the Tularosa Basin Gallery of Photography (aka Photozozo), and the annual World Art Day Carrizozo celebration.
-I’d add White Oaks to that list but, since it’s technically a different town, I’ll cover that in a separate post.
-There are also plans to revamp the Carrizozo History Museum in time for a grand re-opening in March 2024, and there’s a free concert series that’s hosted by Carrizozo Music each year.
-Read on to learn more about these top attractions in Carrizozo, New Mexico.
+Some of the main highlights include the Valley of Fires Recreation Area, the Tularosa Basin Gallery of Photography (Photozozo), and the annual World Art Day celebration.
+I’d add White Oaks to that list as well but, since it’s technically a different town, I’ll cover that in a separate post.

 Valley of Fires Recreation Area